 Research interests: My primary research interests are at the intersection of political philosophy, criminal law/procedure, and jurisprudence; I am especially interested in criminal investigation and the moral limits of policing.
-My work has appeared in Law and Philosophy, Ratio Juris, Human Rights Quarterly, the Tennessee Law Review, Polis: The Journal for Ancient Greek Political Thought, and Soundings: An Interdisciplinary Journal, the University of Florida Journal of Law and Public Policy, and Intellectual History Review.
+My work has appeared in (or will appear in) Law and Philosophy, Ratio Juris, Human Rights Quarterly, the Tennessee Law Review, Polis: The Journal for Ancient Greek Political Thought, Soundings: An Interdisciplinary Journal, the University of Florida Journal of Law and Public Policy, and Intellectual History Review.